 Our activities for secondary schools include events, educational programmes and materials.

 - Schools Build-a-Plane Challenge – our flagship programme supported by Boeing, six secondary schools around the UK have build light aircraft kits to Permit to Fly standards along with a programme of public engagement at air shows and exhibitions.
 With four build projects now successfully completed, look out for news!
+This programme has now ended, however, if you want information on how to create your own Build-a-Plane challenge please don’t hesitate to contact us.

 - Materials – our free schools poster aims to highlight the many people who help make a commercial short-haul flight happen, and resulting career pathways.
 From the design and manufacture, through to the maintenance, flying, air traffic control and operations support, there is something for everyone.
 Our Career Flightpath magazine is also free and provides in-depth information and interviews on various careers in aerospace and aviation from engineering and flying to operations and management, with lots of advice.